microchip-pic-avr-examples/pic18f47q10-crc-with-memory-scanner/README.md

 In this demo, UART2 is used to transmit data on the terminal window to display the stored and computed CRC value as well as the error message if there is any mismatch in the CRC is detected.

-* Enable "Redirect Printf to UART"
+* Enable the Redirect Printf to UART
 * Set the Baud Rate to 9600

 ![uart](images/eusart2.png)